Genital modification and mutilation: Clitoral hood reduction

 Clitoral hood reduction is a form of hoodplasty.
 When performed with the consent of the adult individual, it can be considered an elective plastic surgery procedure for reducing the size and the area of the clitoral hood (prepuce) in order to further expose the glans of the clitoris; the therapeutic goal is thought to improve the sexual functioning of the woman, and the aesthetic appeal of her vulva.
 The reduction of the clitoral prepuce tissues usually is a sub-ordinate surgery within a labiaplasty procedure for reducing the labia minora; and occasionally within a vaginoplasty procedure.
 When these procedures are performed on individuals without their consent, they are considered a form of female genital mutilation.

 Male

+An empty scrotum showing no testicles after castration.

 Castration

 Castration in the genital modification and mutilation context is the removal of the testicles.
 Occasionally the term is also used to refer to penis removal, but that is less common.
 Castration has been performed in many cultures throughout history, but is now rare.
 It should not be confused with chemical castration.

 The removal of one testicle (sometimes referred to as unilateral castration) is usually done in the modern world only for medical reasons.